Eggshell quality problems

-- Cracked or perforated eggs: The reduction of the eggshell strength is due to: excessive heat, brackish water, calcium or vitamin D deficiencies and fungal infections.
-The incidence increases while hens are getting older.
+Weakened eggshell strength is due to excessive heat, salty drinking water, calcium or vitamin D deficiencies and fungal infections.
+The incidence increases as long as hens get older.

-- Shell-less eggs: The egg content is only protected by the outer membrane.
-These shell-less eggs are produced because of:
+The egg content is only protected by the outer membrane.
+The lack of eggshell may be caused by:

 - Immature eggshell gland in young laying hens

-- Deficiencies: calcium, vitamins E, B12 and D, and phosphorus and selenium.
+- Deficiencies in calcium and vitamins E, B12 and D, and phosphorus and selenium

-- Certain diseases such as: Newcastle disease, Avian Infectious Bronchitis, Avian Influenza, Egg drop syndrome.
+- Diseases such as Newcastle disease (NDV), Avian Infectious Bronchitis, Avian Influenza, Egg drop syndrome

 - Parasites or mycotoxins

-- Asymmetric or body checked eggs: These eggshells crack during the calcification and this crack is repaired by the deposition of a calcium layer above the crack, this will occur before the egg laying.
-This event, usually occurs when the lighting program is incorrect (more than 15 hours of light), when there is overcrowding or stress and its incidence increases with age.
+These eggshells crack during the calcification process, which are consequently repaired by the deposition of a calcium layer above the crack right before the laying.
+This event tend to occur when the lighting program is incorrect -more than 15 hour light exposure- and also due to stress by coop overcrowding.
+Its incidence may increase in senior specimens.

-- Corrugated eggs: These eggs are completely wrinkled, this happens when the egg membrane is thinner than normal, due to a double ovulation.
-Having two yolks, the membrane has to stretch more to cover the extra content of the egg, thus the egg won’t be round enough and the membrane will be corrugated.
-Here the calcium will be deposited and will develop in a corrugated eggshell.
+Wrinkled eggs appear when the egg membrane is thinner than normal due to a double/multiple ovulation.
+By having two yolks the membrane has to stretch to make space for the extra yolk.
+In these cases calcium will be deposited and will develop in a corrugated eggshell.
 Possible causes are:

 - Extra-large eggs, usually two yolk eggs or multiple yolk eggs